VIDEO BY NATE BOGERT, TESTIMONIAL VIDEO

 The project commences in the fall of 2016.
 In Jan 2017, two artists are competitively selected to join the design team.

-The KCDC design team conducts a rigorous research and analysis phase, engaging community members, artists, and business owners, with the goal of selecting five sites in the West Bottoms for prototypical public space design.
+The KCDC design team conducts a rigorous research and analysis phase, engaging community members, artists, and business owners, with the goal of selecting three sites in the West Bottoms for prototypical public space design.

-The five sites are selected for further design investigation, and the design phase begins.
+The three sites are selected for further design investigation, and the design phase begins.
 This phase centers on the exploration of conceptual and programmatic scenarios for the deployment of arts at each individual site across all media.